 Kauri are among the world's mightiest trees, growing to over 50 m tall, with trunk girths up to 16 m, and living for over 2,000 years.
 Kauri forests are among the most ancient in the world and the largest tree amongst them, Tāne Mahuta (God of the Forest), is named for the Māori god of forests and of birds.
 They stand like ancient columns in the forest, their colossal mottled-grey trunks uninterrupted by branches until they’re well clear of the understory.

-Pando Trees - Utah
+Pando Tree - Utah

 Pando, also known as the trembling giant, is a clonal colony of an individual male quaking aspen determined to be a single living organism by identical genetic markers and assumed to have one massive underground root system.
 Pando is the oldest living organism on the planet.
 Pando, meaning “I spread” in Latin, isn’t actually a single tree but an entire colony of quaking aspen trees.

-Silver Birch Trees - Finland
+Silver Birch Tree - Finland

-Birches have been important trees for many people and several Finno-Ugric, Baltic and Slavic tribes have worshipped them.
+Birches have been important trees for many people and several Finno-Ugric, Baltic, and Slavic tribes have worshipped them.
 Though maybe not the most unique trees around, when covered in snow they are one of the most breathtaking sights to beh

 General Sherman Tree - California

 General Sherman is a giant sequoia (Sequoiadendron giganteum) tree located in the Giant Forest of Sequoia National Park in Tulare County, in the U.S. state of California.
 By volume, it is the largest known living single-stem tree on Earth.
-It is estimated to be around 2,300 to 2,700 years The General Sherman was named after the American Civil War general William Tecumseh Sherman.
+It is estimated to be around 2,300 to 2,700 years old.
+The General Sherman was named after the American Civil War general William Tecumseh Sherman.
 The official story, which may be apocryphal, claims the tree was named in 1879 by naturalist James Wolverton, who had served as a lieutenant in the 9th Indiana Cavalry under Sherman.

 While it is the largest tree known, the General Sherman Tree is neither the tallest known living tree on Earth (that distinction belongs to the Hyperion tree, a Coast redwood), nor is it the wides or oldest known living tree on Earth.
-With a height of 83.8 meters (275 ft), a diameter of 7.7 m (25 ft), an estimated bole volume of 1,487 m3 (52,513 cu ft) it is nevertheless among the tallest, widest, and longest-lived of all trees on the planet.
+With a height of 83.8 meters (275 ft), a diameter of 7.7 m (25 ft), and an estimated bole volume of 1,487 m3 (52,513 cu ft) it is nevertheless among the tallest, widest, and longest-lived of all trees on the planet.

 Yoshino Cherry - Japan